A mystery in the sky

 Waste less

-Switching off, wasting less food, and reusing stuff all means less burning.
+Switching things off, wasting less food, and reusing stuff all mean less needs to be made and burned in the first place.

 Boss battle